Vornado Realty Trust (VNO) Stock: A Closer Look at the Market Potential

 VNO) stock’s latest price update

-The stock of Vornado Realty Trust (NYSE: VNO) has decreased by -5.07 when compared to last closing price of 16.16.
-Despite this, the company has experienced a 3.72% gain in its stock price over the last five trading sessions.
+Vornado Realty Trust (NYSE: VNO)’s stock price has decreased by -0.80 compared to its previous closing price of 14.93.
+However, the company has seen a -3.46% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 02/14/23 that Big Manhattan Landlord’s Joint Venture Defaults on $450M Loan.
 What It Means.

 VNO’s Market Performance

-Vornado Realty Trust (VNO) has experienced a 3.72% rise in stock performance for the past week, with a 3.02% rise in the past month, and a -30.81% drop in the past quarter.
-The volatility ratio for the week is 6.21%, and the volatility levels for the past 30 days are at 5.71% for VNO.
-The simple moving average for the last 20 days is 3.26% for VNO stock, with a simple moving average of -33.79% for the last 200 days.
+Vornado Realty Trust (VNO) has seen a -3.46% fall in stock performance for the week, with a 4.44% gain in the past month and a -33.65% plunge in the past quarter.
+The volatility ratio for the week is 5.34%, and the volatility levels for the past 30 days are at 5.29% for VNO.
+The simple moving average for the last 20 days is -2.61% for VNO stock, with a simple moving average of -35.06% for the last 200 days.

 Analysts’ Opinion of VNO

-Many brokerage firms have already submitted their reports for VNO stocks, with Piper Sandler repeating the rating for VNO by listing it as a “Neutral.”
-The predicted price for VNO in the upcoming period, according to Piper Sandler is $16 based on the research report published on March 21st of the current year 2023.
+Many brokerage firms have already submitted their reports for VNO stocks, with Piper Sandler repeating the rating for VNO by listing it as a “Underweight.”
+The predicted price for VNO in the upcoming period, according to Piper Sandler is $11 based on the research report published on April 27th of the current year 2023.

-Goldman, on the other hand, stated in their research note that they expect to see VNO reach a price target of $12.
-The rating they have provided for VNO stocks is “Sell” according to the report published on March 21st, 2023.
+Piper Sandler, on the other hand, stated in their research note that they expect to see VNO reach a price target of $16, previously predicting the price at $18.
+The rating they have provided for VNO stocks is “Neutral” according to the report published on March 21st, 2023.

-BMO Capital Markets gave a rating of “Underperform” to VNO, setting the target price at $18 in the report published on March 03rd of the current year.
+Goldman gave a rating of “Sell” to VNO, setting the target price at $12 in the report published on March 21st of the current year.

-During the last 5 trading sessions, VNO rose by +3.72%, which changed the moving average for the period of 200-days by -49.21% in comparison to the 20-day moving average, which settled at $14.92.
-In addition, Vornado Realty Trust saw -26.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VNO fell by -3.46%, which changed the moving average for the period of 200-days by -49.75% in comparison to the 20-day moving average, which settled at $15.21.
+In addition, Vornado Realty Trust saw -28.83% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VNO